Tjglynn45/Kings_County_Housing_Linear_Regression/README.md

 Initial columns provided in the data set include:

-id - unique ID for a house
+-id - unique ID for a house
-date - Date day house was sold price - Price is prediction target bedrooms - Number of bedrooms bathrooms - Number of bathrooms sqft_living - square footage of the home sqft_lot - square footage of the lot floors - Total floors (levels) in house waterfront - Whether house has a view to a waterfront view - view rating of house condition - How good the condition is (overall) grade - overall grade given to the housing unit, based on King County grading system sqft_above - square footage of house (apart from basement) sqft_basement - square footage of the basement yr_built - Year when house was built yr_renovated - Year when house was renovated zipcode - zip code in which house is located lat - Latitude coordinate long - Longitude coordinate sqft_living15 - The square footage of interior housing living space for the nearest 15 neighbors sqft_lot15 - The square footage of the land lots of the nearest 15 neighbors
+-date - Date day house was sold
+-price - Price is prediction target
+-bedrooms - Number of bedrooms
+-bathrooms - Number of bathrooms
+-sqft_living - square footage of the home
+-sqft_lot - square footage of the lot
+-floors - Total floors (levels) in house
+-waterfront - Whether house has a view to a waterfront -view - view rating of house
+-condition - How good the condition is (overall) -grade - overall grade given to the housing unit, based on King County grading system -sqft_above - square footage of house (apart from basement) -sqft_basement - square footage of the basement -yr_built - Year when house was built
+-yr_renovated - Year when house was renovated
+-zipcode - zip code in which house is located
+-lat - Latitude coordinate
+-long - Longitude coordinate
+-sqft_living15 - The square footage of interior housing living space for the nearest 15 neighbors -sqft_lot15 - The square footage of the land lots of the nearest 15 neighbors

 ---